Solar-network/docs/docs/exchanges/node-installation/baremetal-instructions.md

 ## Notes

-Please read the documentation pages for all of our [ARK SDK clients and cryptography libraries](/docs/sdk/) (offered in many programming languages).
+Please read the documentation pages for all of our [SXP SDK clients and cryptography libraries](/docs/sdk/) (offered in many programming languages).

 Also, read the [API documentation.](/docs/api)